Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 With a commanding sweep of her staff, a storm of celestial energy roars towards Vespera.
 It's an attack of divine proportions, reminiscent of the wrath of a Valkyrie, a spectacular display of celestial might.
 Vespera, a seasoned killer, barely has time to react as the sudden transformation of Serene takes even her by surprise and it sends a chill of fear down her spine.
 She tries to maintain her composed facade, but her eyes betray a spark of panic.

 Realizing she's outmatched, Vespera opts for retreat.
 Her hands move in a flurry, tracing the arcane symbols in the air.
-A portal of shadow and smoke erupts from the ground, its swirling vortex threatening to consume all light around it.
+A portal of shadow and smoke erupts from the ground, its swirling vortex consuming all light around it.

-With a majestic wave of her star-forged staff, Elune sends a maelstrom of divine energy screaming towards Vespera.
+With a majestic wave of her star-forged staff, Serene sends a maelstrom of divine energy screaming towards Vespera.
 The drakonoid barely clears the portal as the storm crashes into it, a blinding explosion of light and power that washes over the square, leaving nothing but the stench of singed scales and a palpable dread hanging in the air.

 The aftermath of the spectacle is almost eerily serene.
 The chaos that had once engulfed the village seems a distant memory as the avatar of Elune stands in the heart of the square, the radiant glow of her presence pushing back the darkness.

 She turns her gaze to the party, a wise and ancient light burning in her eyes.
 Her voice is soft, yet it carries an undeniable authority as she speaks:

 > _Elune_ : "Children of Esmeralda, you have witnessed the evil that has taken root in this land.
 My chosen one, Serene, is the beacon of hope against this rising tide of chaos.
-She carries within her the power to turn the tides, but she cannot do it alone.
-I beseech you to protect my daughter, guide her, help her fulfill her destiny.
-Journey with her to the capital, Thunderpeak, seek out a man named Oin.
+She carries within the power to turn the tides, but she cannot do it alone.
+> I beseech you to protect my daughter, guide her, help her fulfill her destiny.
+> Journey with her to Thunderpeak, seek out a man named [[Odin the Wise]].
 He will guide you further."

-As the goddess's words fade, her celestial form begins to dissipate, the radiant aura shrinking back into the body of Serene.
-The woman who was once an ordinary villager, now touched by divine essence, collapses to the ground, her body frail and unconscious after the divine possession.
+As the goddess's words fade, her celestial form begins to dissipate, the radiant aura shrinking back and Serene collapses to the ground, her body frail and unconscious after the divine possession.

-Reality sets in as the beasts continue the rampage, leaving no choice but to leave.
+Reality sets in as the beasts continue the rampage, leaving no choice but to leave...